Update, February 4th 2026: TypingDNA SMS+ just released publicly. Check it out!

 Why NIST took this step

-In SP 800-63B Rev 3, SMS OTP was allowed with cautions, and NIST initially indicated that the SMS OTP/PSTN method would be completely unsupported starting with Rev 4.
+In SP 800-63B Rev 3 (previous version), SMS OTP was allowed with cautions, and NIST initially indicated that the SMS OTP/PSTN method would be completely unsupported starting with Rev 4.
 This proved impractical due to the large number of organizations, including federal agencies, that rely on SMS and have no immediate alternative to secure user accounts.
 As a result, Rev 4 instead formalizes a second-class status for SMS OTP/PSTN (calling it “restricted authenticators”), making clear that 1. it can still be used while 2. its weaknesses are significant enough to require additional conditions.

 Practical steps to comply and reduce risk